Explore our trips...

 Mongolian Horse Trek and Gobi Combo

-New for 2017!
 We are now offering a six-day trip to the Kharkhorin area, west of Ulaanbaatar, with an optional Gobi add-on.
-Four days of riding gives you a taste of Mongolian life on horseback.
-Continue on with a trip to the Gobi, to make this a twelve-day multi-adventure! ***Availability at a Glance August 2017*** All Combo trips are guaranteed departures, and have places available.
+Start with a taste of Mongolian life on horseback.
+Continue on with a trip to the Gobi, to make this a twelve-day multi-adventure!

 $1350NZD, or $1950NZD with Gobi add-on (per person, for two or more people)

-- 17 Jun - 28 Jun 2017 Summer is under-way and the pace of life on the steppe is picking up.
-Life down in the Gobi is getting harder.
+- 18 Jun - 29 Jun 2018 Summer is just around the corner and the pace of life on the steppe is picking up.

-- 13 Jul - 24 Jul 2017 Attend the main Ulaanbaatar Naadam festival 11th and 12th July, then join us horse trekking in Kharkhorin.
-Make the most of your time and come on down to the Gobi.
+- 14 Jul - 25 Jul 2018 Attend the main Ulaanbaatar Naadam festival 11th and 12th July, then join us on the Combo trip.

 We understand that sometimes you don't have the time (or budget) to get all the way to our remote trekking destinations in Zavkhan and Altai.
 Or perhaps two weeks on a horse sounds a little too daunting.
 This trip is the perfect way to experience Mongolia's nomadic herding culture on horse back without needing to drive or fly half-way across the country (and without needing to be an experienced rider).